 3. Initiate an Indoor Air Quality project with experts in the field

-The only way of knowing what strategies will provide your students and staff with continuous clean air is to gather data on your indoor environment.
+The only way of knowing what strategies will provide your staff with continuous clean air is to gather data on your indoor environment.
 Indoor air quality monitoring is becoming a widely-accepted aspect of building operations, and offers a wealth of benefits for occupants and building efficiency alike.

 If you work with a partner like qlair, the process will look something like this: